bozdaglab/NRPreTo/README.md

 # NRPreTo (a 2 level NR protein clasification tool)

-NRPreTo is a 2 level NR protein classification tool in which the first level predicts whether a protein is a NR or not and second level predicts the sub-class of said NR proteins.
+NRPreTo is a two level Nuclear Receptor(NR) protein subfamily classification tool in which the first level predicts whether a protein is a NR or not and second level predicts the sub-class of the said NR proteins.
-Only proteins predicted as NRs at level-1 are taken ahead for the second level prediction.
+Only true positive proteins predicted as NRs at level-1 are taken ahead for the second level prediction.
 During the study we performed feature selection to select important features out of 13,495 features at both level independently.
 We also performed hyper-parameters tuning at each level to obtained best performing model.
+NRPreTo has successfully novel NR from human proteome when tested on HRPD and Refseq Datasets(human).
 ## Requirements

 Following python libraries must be installed in the system in order to run NRPreTo: